 Recently, though, patients are discovering an alternative way to lower one’s excess RT3: the use of a good liver cleanse/support product, and most especially those with the herb called Milk Thistle.
 It’s an herb which, for hundreds of years, has been used as a liver tonic.
 In supplements, it’s the milk thistle seeds which are used because they contain silymarin–the powerful part of the herb which does the trick.
 And doses in the 400 mg’s of milk thistle extract supplements seem to be doing the trick, say patients who are reporting on it, taking it twice a day at 200 and 200 minimum.
 Some studies state you can go higher, if needed.
 Be careful with its use, as it can lower iron levels to some degree.
 So we tent to be on a small amount of iron supplementation when taking milk thistle.
 You can work with your doctor on this.

 HO!
 HO!
 HO!
 SEND THE UPDATED REVISION STTM BOOK or Hashimoto’s: Taming the Beast TO A FRIEND OR LOVED ONE FOR CHRISTMAS OR THE NEW YEAR!
-It can be the BEST gift they will ever receive!
-Go to the following page, and put in the name and address of the recipient, YOUR email, and the publishing company will get the book out to your special someone: http://www.laughinggrapepublishing.com/
+It can be the BEST gift they will ever receive, since they are Patient-to-patient books! laughinggrapepublishing.com/

 NOTE: if you are reading this via the email notification, and you want to comment on it, you’ll need to click on the title of this blog post to take you directly to the blog post.
 Then scroll down to comment.
 For those reading this on the actual blog, sign up to the left under the links.